This is the 23rd post of a 50 article series for new marketers at B2B startups.

 2. Determine how the data can tell a story

 An infographic is simply a visual story.
 It can’t just be throwing a bunch of numbers on the screen and making them look pretty.
-We must carefully consider which data points we are including and how they build upon each other to tell a story that ultimately supports our product.
+You must carefully consider which data points you are including and how they build upon each other to tell a story that ultimately supports your product.

 For example, my team has created infographics that show the most popular fitness tracking apps and wearables, which helps to solidify how important technology is in the fitness industry since we are selling a technology product.